All posts by Steve Bennett

 The aim is to perform the following simultaneously as the competition phase approaches during each half of the year:

-• decreasing contact times of plyometric activities.
+• Decreasing contact times of plyometric activities.

-• extending the distance of sprints from blocks.
+• Extending the distance of sprints from blocks.

-• decreasing the distance of speed endurance.
+• Decreasing the distance of speed endurance.

 • introducing some over-speed when appropriate late in the preparation.
+It can launch the athlete to a new level.
+They need to be used to it, though.

 SPRINT Training for the DEVELOPING ATHLETE